cbarrick/toys/docs/index.rst

 ================================================================================
-                         Toys: The AI toolbox
+                         Toys: The data science toolbox
 ================================================================================

-Toys is a toolbox for AI, built with PyTorch, and designed for rapid research.
+Toys is a toolbox for data science, built with PyTorch, and designed for rapid research.

 Documentation